 ENERGY PERFORMANCE CERTIFICATES

 It is illegal to advertise a property to rent unless it has a valid EPC which must include cost effective recommendations to improve the energy performance of the property.
-The fine for non-compliance is £200.
+Additionally, since 1st October 2015 a landlord cannot serve a valid section 21 notice to end an AST unless they have provided a valid EPC to the tenants prior to the start of their tenancy.

 An EPC is valid for ten years and can be renewed at any time should the landlord have carried out any work to improve the efficiency of the property, although the landlord is not required to carry out any of the works suggested as a means of improving the property.